looker-open-source/components/README.md

 This will publish Lens to Looker's private npm server, Nexus.

-# Building the Lens Style Guide

-Lens is not current published anywhere on the web.
-To test the styleguidist build you can:

-1.  run `yarn build-styleguide`

-This should build the Lens style guide and place the build artifacts in `./styleguide`.
-The built artifacts can be tested by:

-1.  `cd styleguide`
-1.  `python -m SimpleHTTPServer`
-1.  open `localhost:8000`

 # Project Commands

 Each of these scripts can be run with `yarn <command>`.
 They are defined in the package.json [`scripts` stanza](https://github.com/looker/lens/blob/master/package.json#L122).